What does an Addiction Counselor in Missouri do? What is Their Job Role?

 Clinical Supervision Explained

 Clinical supervision in your required practicum hours means you are working under the direction of a person specifically certified to train others in the field of substance abuse counseling.
-Your clinical supervisor will be mentor, coach, counselor, and trainer and will help you learn every aspect of the counseling field as needed.
+Your clinical supervisor will be mentor, coach, advanced alcohol drug counselor, and trainer and will help you learn every aspect of the counseling field as needed.
 Clinical supervisors help counselors as needed so they can grow in the areas they lack experience in.
 For example, if you're great on face-to-face counseling client but lacking in the skills need to document your cases your clinical supervisor will help bring your documentation skills up to par and not focus as much on your counseling skills.

 Renewal and Continuing Education